 ChatGPT (with Browse and Search)

-ChatGPT uses Bing’s index for web retrieval.
-Strong Bing SEO fundamentals help, but without retrieval grounding, GPT-4o hallucinates citations 78-90% of the time.
-That means ChatGPT relies heavily on the documents it retrieves, and your content needs to be in that retrieval set.
+ChatGPT uses Bing's index for web retrieval.
+Without retrieval grounding, GPT-4o hallucinates citations 78-90% of the time.
+That means ChatGPT relies heavily on the documents it retrieves.

 - Optimize for Bing by submitting your sitemap to Bing Webmaster Tools